ocean-archives/ocean-archives.github.io/README.md

 * Fairing
   * Glass fiber shell composite pieces for outer shell.
   * Bolted to titanium rings.
+  * Empty space is filled with blocks of syntactic foam.

 ### Titan Upgrades (2020 and/or 2021)
 * Hull